ronny-rentner/UltraDict/README.md

 ## General Concept

-`UltraDict` uses [multiprocessing.shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory) to synchronize a dict data between multiple processes.
+`UltraDict` uses [multiprocessing.shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory) to synchronize a dict between multiple processes.

 It does so by using a *stream of updates* in a shared memory buffer.
-This is efficient because only changes have to be serialized.
+This is efficient because only changes have to be serialized and transferred.

-If the buffer is full, `UltraDict` will automatically do a full dump once to a new shared memory space, reset the streaming buffer and continue to stream further updates.
-All users of the `UltraDict` will automatically receive and consume all full dumps and streaming updates.
+If the buffer is full, `UltraDict` will automatically do a full dump to a new shared memory space, reset the streaming buffer and continue to stream further updates.
+All users of the `UltraDict` will automatically load full dumps and continue using streaming updates afterwards.

 ## Issues